jainvipin/ubuntu-kubernetes-install/README.md

 ```

-3. Use and Customize
+## 3. Using Kubernetes

-Now that Kubernetes relates services are started you are ready to launch the docker apps and have kubernetes schedule them.
-Using the popular example from Kubernetes website, you can create a redis-master json file, like following
+Now that Kubernetes related services should be up and running which you can confirm this using 'service etcd status' or 'ps aux | grep etcd'.
+If all looks okay, you are ready to launch the docker apps and have kubernetes schedule them.
+Using the popular example from Kubernetes website, you can create a redis-master.json file, like following

 ```
 {